stanleyogada/create-react-library-template-with-storybook/README.md

 - `dev`: Start the development server with Vite.
 - `build`: Build the library using Vite and generate CSS using Tailwind CSS.
 - `storybook`: Start the Storybook development server with live CSS reloading.
-- `build-storybook`: Build a static version of the Storybook documentation.
 - `prepublishOnly`: Build the library before publishing.

 ## Getting Started